curl/everything-curl/cmdline/urls/parallel.md

 ## Connection before multiplex

-When curl is asked to do parallel transfers, it prioritizes to have the additional transfer reuse and multiplex over other already existing connections.
-This can potentially lower the total amount of connections (and thereby resources) necessary but it might be slightly slower at start-up.
+When curl is asked to do parallel transfers, it prioritizes having the additional transfer reuse and multiplexing happen over pre-existing connections.
+This can potentially lower the total amount of connections (and thereby resources) necessary, but it might be slightly slower at start-up.

-With `--parallel-immediate`, curl is instructed to reverse the prioritization and instead prefer creating a new connection immediately rather than risk waiting a little to see if the transfer can be multiplexed of another connection.
+With `--parallel-immediate`, curl is instructed to reverse the prioritization and instead prefer creating a new connection immediately rather than risk waiting a little to see if the transfer can be multiplexed on another connection.